dotnet/dotnet-docker/samples/selecting-tags.md

 ## Matching SDK and Runtime images

 As already stated, we offer images for Alpine, Debian and Ubuntu, for Linux.
 People (and organizations) choose each of these distros for different reasons.
-Many people likely choose Debian, for example, because it is the default distro (for example, the `5.0` tag in each of the .NET Core Docker repos will pull a Debian image).
+Many people likely choose Debian, for example, because it is the default distro (for example, the `5.0` tag in each of the .NET Docker repos will pull a Debian image).

 For multi-stage Dockerfiles, there are typically at least two tags referenced, an SDK and a runtime tag.
 You may want to make a conscious choice to make the distros match for those two tags.
 If you are only targeting Debian, this is easy, because you can just use the simple multi-platform tags we expose (like `5.0`), and you'll always get Debian (when building for Linux containers).
 If you are targeting Alpine or Ubuntu for your final runtime image (`aspnet` or `runtime`), then you have a choice, as follows: